- Creating Google Chrome group tabs will help you organize and simplify your work.

-It means that once the feature is publically released, the browser will make it easier for you to look for relevant tabs.
+It means that once the feature is publicly released, Chrome will make it easier to organize tabs in groups, thus you will be able to look for specific tabs quickly.

 As mentioned earlier, this feature is currently in the testing process and tab grouping is by default disabled in the browser.
-However, if you are interested to play around with the feature, you can enable it manually.
+However, if you are you can enable it manually if you want.

 At the time of writing this article, the feature is currently available only in the latest Chrome versions.
 Therefore, it is recommended that you download the latest browser version.